 - Guide 1: How to Remove "Proof attached" E-mail Scam from Windows.

-- Guide 2: Get rid of "Proof attached" E-mail Scam from Mac OS X.
+- Guide 2: Get rid of "Proof attached" E-mail Scam on Mac OS X.

-- Guide 3: Remove "Proof attached" E-mail Scam from Google Chrome.
+- Guide 3: Remove "Proof attached" E-mail Scam in Google Chrome.

 - Guide 4: Erase "Proof attached" E-mail Scam from Mozilla Firefox.

 - Guide 5: Uninstall "Proof attached" E-mail Scam from Microsoft Edge.